 - When you run the Silicon app on an Apple M1 Mac, you will see some Universal apps (it means, they can run natively on both Intel and Apple M1 Macs) and some that are Intel only.
 The Intel-only apps are running using the Rosetta 2 translation layer.

 Check Apple M1 App Compatibility on your Mac

-Using the second method, you can also check the list of apps that are running on Rosetta 2 translation layer.
+Using the second method, you can also check the list of apps that are running on the Rosetta 2 translation layer.
 Hope you found this article useful.
-Share it with your friends and let us know your thoughts in comments below.
+Share it with your friends and let us know your thoughts in the comments below.